danielrosehill/My-Github-Repo-Index/README.md

 ## Home Assistant

-*Mostly custom scripts and dashboards for Home Assistant OS*
+*Mostly custom scripts and dashboards for Home Assistant OS.
+Many of these are scripts or dashboards intended specifically for the requirements of Shabbat-observant users*

-- [awesome-israeli-jewish-home-assistant](https://github.com/danielrosehill/awesome-israeli-jewish-home-assistant) Home automation projects relevant to people in Israel or Jews generally (e.g., Shabbat and zmanim time integrations).
+- [Awesome Israeli & Jewish Home Assistant Projects](https://github.com/danielrosehill/awesome-israeli-jewish-home-assistant) Home automation projects relevant to people in Israel or Jews generally (e.g., Shabbat and zmanim time integrations).
 - [Home-Assistant-Dashboards-General-](https://github.com/danielrosehill/Home-Assistant-Dashboards-General-) General Home Assistant dashboards - screenshots and YAML.
 - [Home-Assistant-Shabbat-Yom-Tom](https://github.com/danielrosehill/Home-Assistant-Shabbat-Yom-Tom) Automations and configurations for Home Assistant for the observance of Jewish festivals and Shabbat.
 - [Home-Assistant-Shabbat-Yom-Tov-Dashboard](https://github.com/danielrosehill/Home-Assistant-Shabbat-Yom-Tov-Dashboard) A Shabbat/Yom Tov dashboard for Home Assistant.